apt-get install pax

 pax implementations are still new and wet behind the ears.

-Installing pax in Debian using the
+Installing pax in Debian using the following command

 # apt-get install pax